Contact: Brenda Miller, Director of Curriculum

 1) score at the 70th percentile or higher on a nationally-normed math assessment (e.g., NWEA MAP)

-2) score Accelerated or Advanced on the prior grade Ohio State Test for Mathematics
+2) score Accomplished or Advanced on the prior grade Ohio State Test for Mathematics

-Students who take high school geometry in the 9th grade and who have not previously been identified for single-subject acceleration in mathematics may be considered accelerated in mathematics if they meet either of the following criteria:
+Students who take high school geometry in the 9th grade may be considered accelerated in mathematicsif they meet either of the following criteria:

 1) score at the 70th percentile or higher on a nationally-normed math assessment (e.g., NWEA MAP)

-2) score Accelerated or Advanced on the Algebra 1 End of Course Test in the 8th grade
+2) score Accomplished or Advanced on the Algebra 1 End of Course Test in the 8th grade

 Note: Students do not have to be identified as gifted to be eligible for a Written Acceleration Plan and students who are identified as gifted but do not meet either of the identified criteria will receive a Written Education Plan but not a Written Acceleration Plan.